maxwellpower/mm-cs-docs/docs/deploy/aws.md

 ### 6. Set Up the Load Balancer

 !!!Note
-    If you are using SSL/TLS, ensure that the certificate we generated earlier is "**Issued**," or it will not be available to be selected.
+    If you are using SSL/TLS, ensure that the certificate generated earlier is "**Issued**," or it will not be available to be selected.
 Once the DNS records are updated, certificates can take 30 minutes to validate.

 #### Create an Application Load Balancer (ALB)